 Can you go wild camping in the UK?
 Quick answer: yes.
-Long answer: the rest of this article!
-Wild camping is becoming more and more popular in the UK, but in most places, it is still actually illegal.
+Long answer: well, keep reading!
+Wild camping is becoming more and more popular in the UK, but in most places (outside of Scotland, at least), it is still actually illegal.
 Depending on where you are, attitudes range from completely accepted to very illegal.
 It’s a bit of a minefield.
 If you’d like to know exactly where you can put your head down, read on…

 What is wild camping?